cw-ec/reports_creation/README.md

 Each report requires certain datasets to be present in the data folder in order for the report to be produced.
 The table below shows the report and the required datasets (as a csv).
-Ensure that the data is present for the specific FED's needed as the data is  as per the data download tool at any one time.
+Ensure that the data is present for the specific FED's needed as the data can be downloaded only for specific FEDs by the data download tool.

 |               Report                | Abbreviation |          Required Datasets          |
 |:-----------------------------------:|:------------:|:-----------------------------------:|